Mayarrrrr/What-GPT3/README.md

 # Repo : What GPT3?

-It's a GPT3 landing page responsive to the all sizes of devices
+It's a GPT3 landing page built with the framework react-js,  responsive to all sizes of devices

 ## Deployment